Can Your Employer Require You to Work Overtime in Florida?

 Can an Employer Make You Work Overtime Without Notice?

-When work gets busy or someone calls out, and an employer needs a replacement for a worker, it is common for people to get a call from the manager asking them to come in.
-Even if you have already worked your full 40-hour (or more) workweek — if you are a non-exempt employee, it is legal for them to require you to work another shift without any notice.
-Under federal law, there are no specific time parameters listed in regards to giving notice to employees to work overtime.
+When work gets busy, or someone calls out, and an employer needs a replacement for a worker, it is common for people to get a call from the manager asking them to come in.
+Even if you have already worked your full 40-hour (or more) workweek, if you are a non-exempt employee, it is legal for your employer to require you to work another shift without any notice.
+Under federal law, there are no specific time parameters listed in regard to giving notice to employees to work overtime.

 How Long Can a Company Make You Work Mandatory Overtime?